secfree/secfree.github.io/_posts/2018-07-05-a-simple-tool-for-searching-hive-tables-by-fields-with-spark.md

 You may have a huge volume of data to analyse, include

-1. Hundred of tables in a Hive
+1. Hundred of tables in Hive
 1. Hundred of fields in a table

 It's very common to do correlation by joining different tables when analysing.
-The joining condition it's a tuple of fields.
-In order to finish analyse as soon as possible, you need to check which tables contains some special fields.
+The joining condition is a tuple of fields.
+In order to finish the analyse as soon as possible, you need to check which tables contains some special fields quickly.

 ---